8 Beautiful Beaches in Nerja You Must Visit

 A close view of the crystal clear sea in Maro Beach, Nerja, Spain.

 Despite its more secluded location, Maro Beach gets crowded during the summer.
 Many people from Malaga City and other towns travel to spend the day on this special beach.
-Therefore, I highly recommend visiting it early morning.
+Therefore, I highly recommend visiting it early in the morning.
 There’s no better place to watch the sunrise than in Maro.

 Main facilities and services: